 - Castle Island

 While this is no longer an island, the views are spectacular and it certainly has kept the feel of the days of being an island.
-The pre-Civil War Fort is a main attraction and you can actually go inside for a look around.
+The pre-Civil War Fort is the main attraction and you can actually go inside for a look around.
 There is a great place to buy snacks or a burger.
 Don’t forget your fishing pole, there is some great fishing off the pier.

 There are many other great parks in Boston, so plan on spending some there, but take a sweater.
 Summer doesn’t last long in Boston.